wayneyaoo/alfred-cheat/README.md

 2. I want to build my own knowledge base instead of community-driven cheat sheets like [tldr](https://github.com/tldr-pages/tldr) does.

+**Disclaimer**:

+All codes in directory `workflow` are dependencies from [this project](https://github.com/deanishe/alfred-workflow).
+They're not my work and is the only "dependency" for this project.
+Since it's included in this repo, the workflow user doesn't have to concern about dependencies.

 # Download via [release](https://github.com/wx-Yao/alfred-cheat/releases)

 # How it works